 Dust: This campground can be dusty due to gravel roads and naturally occuring soil types.

 Maximum Occupancy: Standard Sites = 6 persons.
-Hike-to Site = 4 persons (and only accommodate a small tent.)
+Hike-To sites = 4 persons (small tent only).

-This campground is managed by Portland General Electric, under a partnership with the U.S. Forest Service; contact PGE Parks and Recreation for more information: PortlandGeneral.com/parks, 503-464-8515, pgeparks@pgn.com.
+This campground is managed by Portland General Electric, under a partnership with the U.S. Forest Service as a part of the Clackamas River Hydroelectric Project FERC No. 2195.
+Contact PGE Parks and Recreation for more information: PortlandGeneral.com/parks, 503-464-8515, pgeparks@pgn.com.

 More Information: Park Rules, Boater R egulations, Mt.
 Hood National Forest, Portland General Elect ric .